28Protons/StaticContentStarter/README.md

 # StaticContentThingy
-A very lightweight Pattern for building Static Content.
+A very lightweight Pattern for building Static Website Content.
 This project is used as an example for some of our containerized development trainings as well as a tutorial on Amazon Amplify.
 It is also quite useful as a really slim environment for generating static content.

 ## Development happens on docker-compose